Märta Stenevi

 She served as her party's secretary-general from May 2019 to January 2021.
 Before becoming secretary-general, she was regional commissioner of Scania County from 2014 to 2016 and municipal commissioner in Malmö Municipality from 2016 to 2019.

 She was elected as Member of the Riksdag in September 2022.
+In May 2025, Stenevi announced that she would be leaving the Riksdag and politics entirely after the summer.
+She announced her decision along with the release of her autobiography which detailed how her work and circumstances within politics and the Green Party impacted her mental health.
+She left the Riksdag on 7 September 2025.